 What Is a Roth In-Plan Conversion?

 A 401(k) in-plan Roth conversion lets participants transfer rollover-eligible funds to a designated Roth account within the same plan.
-A key advantage of an in-plan Roth conversion. is that the money can grow tax-free, as opposed to tax-deferred, for years or even decades if you follow the Roth in-plan conversion rules.
+This allows your money to grow tax-free, as opposed to tax-deferred, for years or even decades.

 A second rule mandates that you are vested in the Roth account for a minimum of five years.
 Otherwise, the Roth account is not available for an in-plan conversion.